hazelcast/hazelcast/hazelcast-documentation/src/ContinuousQueryCache.md

 ### Features of Continuous Query Cache

-* You can enable/disable the initial query run on the existing `IMap` data during the continuous query cache construction, according to the supplied predicate via `QueryCacheConfig#setPopulate`.
+* You can enable/disable the initial query that is run on the existing `IMap` data during the continuous query cache construction, according to the supplied predicate via `QueryCacheConfig#setPopulate`.
 * You can index and perform queries on a continuous query cache.
 * A continuous query cache is evictable.
 Note that a continuous query cache has a default maximum capacity of 10000.
 If you need a non-evictable cache, you should configure the eviction via `QueryCacheConfig#setEvictionConfig`.
-* You can listen a continuous query cache using `QueryCache#addEntryListener`.
+* You can listen to a continuous query cache using `QueryCache#addEntryListener`.
-* The events on the `IMap` are reflected in a continuous query cache, with the same order of those events.
+* The events on the `IMap` are reflected in a continuous query cache, keeping the same order of those events.
 Note that the order of the events implies the order in a partition.
 Therefore, you can only expect ordered events from the same partition.
 You can listen to the event losses using `EventLostListener` and events can be recoverable with the method `QueryCache#tryRecover`.
 If your buffer size on the node side is large enough, you can recover from a possible event loss scenario.
 Currently, setting the size of `QueryCacheConfig#setBufferSize` is the only option for recovery since the events which feed a continuous query cache have no backups.
 You can use the following example code for a recovery case.